-I think this kit is very good to start with pet portraits because there aren’t many colours in this dog… just shades of greys, white, some pinks and light blues… The instructions are well written and well explained and everything is completed by many pictures of the step-by-step process…so, if you pay enough attention, you can reach this result!
+I think this kit is very good to start with pet portraits because there aren’t many colours in this drawing… just shades of greys, white, some pinks and light blues… The instructions are well written, well explained and everything is completed by many pictures of the step-by-step process…so, if you pay enough attention, you can reach this result!

 Colored pencils used: Prismacolor Permier.